Reverse DNS & PTR Records for Email Deliverability: Why They Matter

 Reverse DNS is one of the oldest email trust signals β and one of the most misunderstood.

 While SPF, DKIM, and DMARC receive most of the attention, missing or misconfigured PTR records can silently destroy inbox placement, especially for new IPs.
+If you're new to authentication, start with SPF, DKIM, and DMARC explained.

 This article explains how reverse DNS works, why mailbox providers care about it, and how to configure PTR records correctly for reliable email delivery.